maxludden/supergene-v2/books/book01/md/chapter-0068.md

 Seeing another mutant golden sawfish, Han Sen killed it in the same way.

 > "Mutant Sawfish Killed.
-Beast Soul of Mutant Sawfish Gained.
-Eat its meat to gain zero to ten mutant geno points randomly."
+Beast Soul Of Mutant Sawfish Gained.
+Eat Its Meat To Gain Zero To Ten Mutant Geno Points Randomly."

 It took Han Sen several seconds before he realized what had happened.
 He almost jumped up.
 It had been a long time since he had gained any beast soul and he suddenly gained one now.
 A mutant one!